celi52/CrossUPL/README.md

 ###  Data Preparation
 ---
-Here, we provided a small sample of PJM dataset for testing.
+Note that, here we provided a small sample of PJM dataset for testing.
 For full dataset, please visit [Google Drive](https://drive.google.com/file/d/1odN4IU3fVwMpF1o0oNYxRa5gHSV_lebL/view?usp=sharing)

 **Your Own Data:** To use your own data with CrossUPL, you will need a file containing the historical power load time series data.
 Example can be found in ./dataset/PJM_OT_data.csv